wsperat/forest-fire/docs/categorical-strategies.md

 The same applies to the sklearn-style wrappers, which forward the categorical configuration through the same native path.

-## Current Limits

-The current categorical strategies are native Rust transforms, but they are not yet represented as first-class categorical semantics in the serialized/IR model contract.
+## Serialization And IR

+Categorical models now serialize their transform contract explicitly.

-That means:
+That includes:

+- semantic JSON serialization
-- IR export is disabled for models trained with categorical transforms
+- IR export
-- serialization is disabled for those models
-- compiled optimized serialization is disabled for those models
+- compiled optimized serialization

-The reason is straightforward: the Rust semantic model and IR do not yet record the categorical transform contract.

-Until they do, serialization would not be faithfully reproducible.
+The important design point is that the learned trees still live in encoded feature space, while the serialized categorical metadata preserves the raw input contract and the transform needed to reach that encoded space.

+So a serialized categorical model records both:

+- the raw categorical/numeric inputs it expects
+- the categorical transform required before tree evaluation

+This is enough to round-trip categorical models without asking callers to rebuild the transform manually.

+The remaining limitation is semantic rather than transport-related:

+- categorical strategies are now preserved in IR and serialization
+- but the learned trees still operate on transformed numeric/binary features, not on native categorical subset predicates

 ## Practical Guidance